jasonwoodard/rustbelt/docs/rust-belt-output-guide.md

 - `id`, `name`, and `type` (`start`, `store`, or `end`).
 - `arrive` and `depart` times in local time.
 - Geographic coordinates `lat` and `lon`.
+- Optional `address` with the store's street address (store stops only).
 - Optional `dwellMin` showing minutes planned at the stop.
 - Optional `legIn` describing the leg from the previous stop: `fromId`, `toId`, `driveMin`, and `distanceMi`.
 - Store-specific values such as `score` and `tags`.